alban-read/rust_rpg/Docs/vision.md

 The game is a simple multiplayer role playing games.
 The main elements are:-

-## Charachters
+## Characters
 Characters with various abilities and stats are controlled by players or by the computer.
 A Character can be a player, a monster or a non-player character (NPC).
-A Charachter has many attributes like health, mana, strength, dexterity, intelligence, etc.
+A Character has many attributes like health, mana, strength, dexterity, intelligence, etc.
 The attributes of a character can be modified by items, spells, etc.
 A character can have many items in its inventory.
 A character can use items, spells, etc. to modify its attributes or to attack other characters.